Leyi-24/Geog485/Lab1/readme.md

-Lab one instructions
-An Image is Worth at Least a Thousand Words
+# Lab one instructions: An Image is Worth at Least a Thousand Words

-Summary
+### Summary

-A useful tip when working with remote sensing data is to consider beginning your workflow by visualizing your data in true color.
+A useful tip when working with remote sensing data is to consider beginning your workflow by visualizing your data in **true color**.
 This can serve as reference prior to processing so that you can toggle the changes you make on and off and make semi-informed interpretations, at least at the beginning.

-There is SO much remote sensing data that is freely available but the go-to data source is often Landsat because of its historical record.
+There is SO much remote sensing data that is freely available but the go-to data source is often **Landsat** because of its historical record.
 It is also relatively easy to download Landsat imagery with different levels of processing (for example, surface reflectance vs top-of-atmosphere reflectance products vs analysis ready data), which can take a lot of steps out of the scientific process for us.
-Nonetheless the surface reflectance product from Landsat has been used in many studies, here is a good review paper.
+Nonetheless the surface reflectance product from Landsat has been used in many studies, here is a good [review paper](https://www.sciencedirect.com/science/article/pii/S0034425722003054).

-As for data, I’ll provide USGS’s EarthExplorer for your reference, which is a simple, web-based archive of satellite and aerial imagery and indices from various sources.
-You will need to create an account to download data.
-You are not limited to EarthExplorer; there are other sources like The National Map, ArcGIS online, and Google Earth Engine (GEE).
+As for data, I’ll provide USGS’s [EarthExplorer](https://earthexplorer.usgs.gov/) for your reference, which is a simple, web-based archive of satellite and aerial imagery and indices from various sources. **You will need to create an account to download data.** You are not limited to EarthExplorer; there are other sources like The National Map, ArcGIS online, and Google Earth Engine (GEE).
 We will introduce GEE in future labs when we need more data.

 Inside EarthExplorer, you can filter your data search spatially, temporally, and by cloud cover.
 Try to get logged on, drop a pin on or near Mount St Helens and define a date range and cloud cover percentage (lower cloud cover is great).

-[Check out this demo] for steps to download and visualize!
+> [Check out this demo] for steps to download and visualize!

-Figure 1: True Color Composite of Landsat 8 (RED, GREEN, BLUE)
+*Figure 1: True Color Composite of Landsat 8 (RED, GREEN, BLUE)*

+---

-Software and tools
+### Software and tools

 You will want to get familiar with the GIS software and your file structure if you are not already.
-I typically start a file structure like this:
+I typically start a file structure like this: rs_485/

-rs_485/
 ─ lab_one/
 ├── input_data/ <– raw images, shapefiles